jextrevor/universal-template/README.md

 # universal-template
-Simple Python "compiler" for using React-like template components in HTML.
+Simple C++ "compiler" for using React-like template components in HTML.